 Universe in the Classroom

-Volunteering to help out with our Open Days will give you the opportunity to talk to the public about science and inspire young people to learn more about physics and astronomy.
+Encouraging our students to volunteer with Open Days provides the opportunity to talk to the public about science and inspire young people to learn more about physics and astronomy.

-You can take part in scientific fairs and festivals, including Big Bang UK, Big Bang Cymru, Cheltenham Science Festival, the Eisteddfod, and the Cardiff Science Festival.
-You can also take science to the streets with our 'Science Busking' programme.
+We also offer our students the chance to take part in scientific fairs and festivals, including Big Bang UK, Big Bang Cymru, Cheltenham Science Festival, the Eisteddfod, and the Cardiff Science Festival, as well as taking to the streets with our innovative 'Science Busking' programme.

 There are often paid opportunities to help assist in A level or GCSE revision classes in physics.